FOX5 chief meteorologist Sue Palka stepping aside after 36 years

 Present and former colleagues at competing TV stations also shared glowing reflections:

-- “I’ve always known Sue as my 'weather pal’ and how everyone watching her has felt about Sue for almost 40 years.
+- “I’ve always known Sue as my ‘weather pal’ and how everyone watching her has felt about Sue for almost 40 years.
 What a record of service in communicating our shared science and service to the community.
-Charge on Sue, you’ll always be our ‘weather pal,’” wrote retired NBC4 and ABC7 meteorologist Bob Ryan, in an email.
+Charge on Sue, you’ll always be our ‘weather pal,’ ” wrote retired NBC4 and ABC7 meteorologist Bob Ryan, in an email.

 - “Sue is just the best!
 I am so happy for her,” tweeted NBC4 chief meteorologist Doug Kammerer.